Artificial Intelligence (AI) & VisiRule

 Hard to say -- but AI is certainly more 'artificial' than 'intelligent' at present.

-So what is AI?
+So: what exactly is AI?

 AI is a 'broad church' or mixed bag of many algorithms and techniques Machine Learning and Deep Learning are just two strands of AI research which happen to be very popular and fashionable right now.
 As to AI's potential usage, that is for philosophical and political debate.

-How can we define Artificial Intelligence?
+How might we define Artificial Intelligence?

 AI is something which mimics the jobs normally associated with humans and appears to display intelligence